Little People, Big Emotions: Why Emotional Regulation Matters

 When should you seek help?

-Consider contacting a professional for help if your child is withdrawn and has difficulty interacting with others, demonstrates self-harm or harm to others, is difficult to discipline and manage behaviors, has frequent challenging tantrums/behaviors, or seems to be lacking social skills that other same-aged peers have.
+Consider contacting a professional if your child is withdrawn, has difficulty interacting with others, demonstrates self-harm or harm to others, is difficult to discipline due to challenging behaviors, has frequent tantrums, or appears to lack social skills that other children of the same age have.

 Previous